ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 ### Text formatting

 When you select a section of text, you get access to text formatting options such as bold or underline.
 Here you can also add a link to the text.
-You can link to an external website, or to another Content item.
+You can link to an external website, or to another content item.

 ### Add taxonomy entries

-To keep your content organized and easy to find, you can add taxonomy entries to a Content item while creating or editing it.
+To keep your content organized and easy to find, you can add taxonomy entries to a content item while creating or editing it.
 For this feature to work as described, the content type must have a **Metadata** section, with a **Taxonomy Entry** field in it.

 1. Switch to the **Meta** tab.